fasettostephen/SessionsApp/Guides/1010ENEIGuide.md

 **Figure 43: Selecting the ENEI.SessionApp**

-In the Windows Phone 8.1 (WinRT) app we can get an error as following:
+On the Windows Phone 8.1 (WinRT) app we can get an error as following:

 ![Error adding ENEI.SessionsApp](ImagesForGuides/figure44.png)